-- Consulting our stakeholders, and listening and responding to their views; - Valuing staff and providing them with opportunities to develop and contribute; - Reacting innovatively to change; - Encouraging innovation and recognising achievement within the organisation; - Treating all stakeholders, including staff, in a fair, consistent manner and in accordance with our Equalities requirements; - Striving for continuous improvement in all aspects of service delivery: - Ensuring that we are accessible and accountable to stakeholders; - Pro-actively planning workloads and deploying resources efficiently; - Using language which is easy to understand; and - Working with our partners in the Scottish Assessors' Association (SAA) to ensure transparency and Scotland-wide consistency of approach to service delivery.
+- Consulting our stakeholders, and listening and responding to their views. - Valuing staff and providing them with opportunities to develop and contribute. - Reacting innovatively to change. - Encouraging innovation and recognising achievement within the organisation. - Treating all stakeholders, including staff, in a fair, consistent manner. - Striving for continuous improvement in all aspects of service delivery. - Ensuring that we are accessible and accountable to stakeholders. - Pro-actively planning workloads and deploying resources efficiently. - Using language which is easy to understand. - Using and caring for the data we hold in an appropriate way. - Working with our partners in the Scottish Assessors' Association (SAA) to ensure transparency and Scotland-wide consistency of approach to service delivery.